Code-Institute-Submissions/Drum-o-Mania/README.md

 - I have confirmed that the audio/video controls are fully functional.

-- I have confirmed that the navigation bar is fully functional, hovering over the link changes the color, staying on a specific page activates an underline of that link, and the links direct you to the correct page.
+- I have confirmed that the navigation bar is fully functional.
+Hovering over the link changes the color, staying on a specific page activates an underline of that link, and the links direct you to the correct page.

 - I have confirmed that the form works, the email field will only accept text in email format and the submit button works.